Joe Gilliam: Professional career

 He was arrested in New Orleans in 1976 for possession of a gun and cocaine.
-The New Orleans Saints then signed Gilliam, but he was cut in both 1976 and 1977, then played with the semi-pro Pittsburgh Wolf Pak, but quit in August 1978, after playing in just six games.
-He returned to semi-pro in 1979 with the Baltimore Eagles in the Atlantic Football Conference, but his season would take a couple of bizarre turns: first, an abortive attempt to jump to the Alabama Vulcans of the American Football Association ended when he borrowed the Vulcans' owner's Cadillac and failed to return it; then, after Gilliam went back to Baltimore, he was attacked by four men, who dragged him out of his parked car and repeatedly hit him on the head.
-Gilliam returned to football in 1981, playing quarterback for the semi-pro New Orleans Blue Knights of the Dixie Football League.
+The New Orleans Saints then signed Gilliam, but he was cut in both 1976 and 1977, then played with the semipro Pittsburgh Wolf Pak, but quit in August 1978, after playing in just six games.
+He returned to semipro in 1979 with the Baltimore Eagles in the Atlantic Football Conference, but his season would take a couple of bizarre turns: first, an abortive attempt to jump to the Alabama Vulcans of the American Football Association ended when he borrowed the Vulcans' owner's Cadillac and failed to return it; then, after Gilliam went back to Baltimore, he was attacked by four men, who dragged him out of his parked car and repeatedly hit him on the head.
+Gilliam returned to football in 1981, playing quarterback for the semipro New Orleans Blue Knights of the Dixie Football League.
 He played with the Blue Knights for six seasons while working the docks of New Orleans, loading and unloading barges.

 In 1983, Gilliam attempted a comeback to pro football in the new United States Football League, but was cut by the Denver Gold, then picked up by the Washington Federals.
 Gilliam played in four games, starting two of them, throwing five touchdowns and ten interceptions.
 Gilliam was cut early in training camp in January 1984, and retired from the sport for good.
 In 1986, Joe Gilliam was inducted into the American Football Association's Semi Pro Football Hall of Fame.